kchi1111/Projects/README.md

 # Projects
-This is my projec for CSE 416.
+"Team_HW5_Kaggle" is my project for CSE 416.
 It's about edx student prediction using pyTorch.